bbgit/bbgit.github.io/README.md

-### Conditions as of August 2, 2025 at 6:49:13 AM CDT
+### Conditions as of August 2, 2025 at 6:54:32 AM CDT

 Temperature: 67.40 &deg;F

 Feels like: 67.40 &deg;F

-Humidity: 94%
+Humidity: 93%

-Wind Direction: NNW
+Wind Direction: N

 Windspeed: 0.0 mph